mrc-ide/priority-pathogens/README.md

 Once extractions are complete and you want to compile the databases together:
 * Clone the latest priority-pathogens repo
 * Open the priority-pathogens R project on your machine
-* Copy all extraction databases (single and double extraction databases) into the "src/db_extraction" folder (Note: this may change and be set up to get the databases directly from the shared drive)
+* Edit orderly_config.yml file to replace the "singledb", "doublesb", and "doubledb2" fields to appropriate values.
+These fields should contain the fully qualified name of the folder where the database files are located, *as seen from your machine*.
+For instance, I have mapped the PriorityPathogens shared drive to Y: locally.
+Hence for me, the entries are "Y:/Ebola/databases/Single extraction databases" etc.
-* Ensure that in the "orderly.R" script the orderly_resource() function has been updated with all of the database file names you have added to the folder
+* Ensure that in the "orderly.R" script has been updated with all of the database file names you have added to the folder
 * Then run the following (specifying the pathogen):